H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 How do the various descriptive patterns people use help connect people from different parts of the world?

+The history harvest essentially showed us how people from different parts of the world use certain objects to reflect upon their identity.

 ## Process of analysis

 - Collection of transcripts